Bedrock-OSS/bedrock-wiki-legacy/concepts/items.md

 ## BP Item Components

-List of all new block components, with usage examples
+List of all new item components, with usage examples

 - minecraft:ignores_permission
 ```jsonc